The First Book of Moses Genesis

 Adam's Descendants to Noah

-5 This is the book of the generations of Adam.
+5 This is the book of the history of Adam.
 In the day when God created man, he made him in the likeness of God.
 2 Male and female he created them, and he blessed them and named them Man when they were created.

 3 When Adam had lived one hundred and thirty years, he became the father of a son in his own likeness, according to his image, and named him Seth.
 4 Then the days of Adam after he became the father of Seth were eight hundred years, and he had other sons and daughters.
 5 So all the days that Adam lived were nine hundred and thirty years, and he died.